 One of the things that makes our company unique is that we are all physical therapists that specialize in pelvic health.
 Physical therapists are trained to restore function and eliminate pain.
 At PHRC our advanced pelvic floor training allows us to integrate pelvic floor and pelvic girdle physiology to help the person function better as a whole.
-The benefit of our focus is that it has allowed us to establish a deep well of experience that we are able to draw from when treating this complex part of the anatomy.
+The benefit of our focus is that it has allowed us to establish a deep well of experience that we are able to draw from when treating this complex part of the body.

-Another thing that sets us apart is the multidisciplinary treatment approach we embrace.
-Gynecologists, urologists, gastroenterologists, orthopedists, pain management specialists, psychologists, acupuncturists, among others, are all specialists that have a role to play in treating the pelvic floor.
+Another thing that sets us apart is the interdisciplinary treatment approach we embrace.
+Gynecologists, urologists, gastroenterologists, orthopedists, pain management specialists, psychologists, and acupuncturists, among others, are all specialists that may have a role to play in treating people with pelvic floor disorders.
 So when developing a treatment plan for a patient, our therapists draw from all appropriate medical disciplines.

 Through the years we have worked hard at PHRC to foster relationships with providers throughout the country who treat pelvic floor dysfunction.
 As a result, when developing a treatment plan for our patients, we are able to include these providers.

 Once a patient’s treatment team is in place, we embrace the role of “CEO” of the team.
 In this role, we communicate and coordinate with the other members of the team.
-The reason we take on this role is that we believe that in order for a multidisciplinary treatment plan to be successful, there must be one provider at the helm of the ship can organize the entire treatment team efficiently.
+The reason we take on this role is that we believe that in order for a interdisciplinary treatment plan to be successful, one provider at the helm of the ship can organize the entire treatment team efficiently.
 And since we are the provider who will spend the most time with the patient, it makes sense for us to tackle the job!

 Spreading the Word about Pelvic Floor Health

 At PHRC we are committed to educating the medical community and the public about pelvic health.
-Toward that end, Liz and Stephanie are frequent speakers on the topic of pelvic floor physical therapy at different events around the globe.
+Toward that end, we are frequent speakers on the topic of pelvic floor physical therapy at different events around the globe.
 In fact, Stephanie was the first physical therapist to be President of the International Pelvic Pain Society in 2013.